leangjia/blender_docs/manual/grease_pencil/visual_effects/shadow.rst

 Shadow Color
    Defines the shadow color.

-Offset X, Y
+Offset X, Z
    Control the shadow displacement in pixels on the X and Z axis.

-Scale X, Y
+Scale X, Z
    Control the size of the shadow on the X and Z axis.

 Rotation